alxtsg/WebHost/README.md

 ## Description ##

 A simple static web server, powered by Node.js and Express.
+WebHost is developed to be used as the skeleton of more complex web applications.

 ## Requirements ##